aws-samples/amazon-bedrock-rag/README.md

 - Run "npm run start" to launch the frontend application from the browser.
 - Use the user interface shown in the browser.
 - For Step 1, enter the API Gateway endpoint URL noted previously.
-- For Step 2, you can enter a question of the form "Where is Amazon investing to support growth?" and press the enter key to see the generated answer including a citation.
+- For Step 2, you can enter a question of the form "Which cities have offices?" and press the enter key to see the generated answer including a citation.
 ![](./images/q-a-history.JPG)

 ## Cleanup
-Use "cdk destroy" to delete the stack of cloud resources created in this solution deployment.
+In the AWS console, go to the Amazon Bedrock microservice and select the knowledge base configured with your backend stack.
+Select the `WebCrawlerDataSource` and click delete.
+Then use "cdk destroy" to delete the stack of cloud resources created in this solution deployment.

 ## Security checks
 - npm audit is used to confirm there are no vulnerabilities.